deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 Additionally, we want to add a `ret` opcode.
 The way our full payload will be setup is as follows:

-1. A call to the `CreateThread` routine will be made firstly.
+1. A call to the stack alignment/`CreateThread` routine will be made firstly (the stack alignment routine will be hit on in a latter portion of this blog).
 When a `call` instruction is executed, it pushes a return address onto the stack.
 This is the address that `ret` will jump to in order to continue execution of the payload.
-When the `CreateThread` routine is called, it will push a return address onto the stack.
+When the stack alignment/`CreateThread` routine is called, it will push a return address onto the stack.
 This return address will actually be the address of the `NtContinue` routine.
-2. We want to end our `CreateThread` routine with a `ret` instruction.
+2. We want to end our stack alignment/`CreateThread` routine with a `ret` instruction.
 This `ret` will force execution back to the `NtContinue` routine.
 This will all be outlined when executed is examined inside of WinDbg.
-3. The call to the `CreateThread` routine is actually going to be a part of the `NtContinue` routine.
-The first instruction in the `NtContinue` routine will be a call to `CreateThread`, which will then perform a `ret` back to the `NtContinue` routine, where thread execution will be restored.
+3. The call to the stack alignment/`CreateThread` routine is actually going to be a part of the `NtContinue` routine.
+The first instruction in the `NtContinue` routine will be a call to the stack alignment/`CreateThread` shellcode, which will then perform a `ret` back to the `NtContinue` routine, where thread execution will be restored.
 Here is a quick visual.

 `PAYLOAD = NtContinue shellcode calls stack alignment/CreateThread shellcode -> stack alignment/CreateThread shellcode executes, placing Beacon in its own local thread.
 This shellcode performs a return back to the NtContinue shellcode -> NtContinue shellcode finishes executing, which restores the thread`